 We have song swaps and jams on the second and fourth Fridays of each month from 8:00 p.m. until midnight.
-We meet in Cyprian’s Center, a non-religious community program located in St. Cyprian’s Church at Turk and Lyon streets in San Francisco.
-We now post these musical meetings on Meetup.
+In normal times, we meet in Cyprian’s Center, a non-religious community program located in St. Cyprian’s Church at 2097 Turk Street in San Francisco, at the corner of Turk and Lyon.

 We make music together, with all levels of musical skill welcome.
 There’s a jam upstairs and a song circle downstairs, plus three additional rooms for smaller gatherings.
 There’s a theme downstairs where we go around the circle and each person takes a turn leading a song about the theme of the day, but any song will do.
 It is also fine to pass or request a song.

 We are good at supporting others musically.
 This is a good way to become engaged musically and find community.